 From the moment we arrived to swarms of touts selling Indian flags and hats proclaiming ‘I love India’ we knew this was going to be a spectacle.
 Waving a ‘no thank you’ to the hoards of rickshaw cycles lining the road, we began the 1km walk in the desert-like heat.
 Just as the lines began to form we were ushered to the VIP line and a gloriously free pathway all the way to our designated tourist section of seating.
 After all the grossly inflated tourist prices in this country it felt great to get a bit of special treatment and not arrive at an attraction feeling ripped off.

 Being the on-to-it travellers that we are we had arrived an hour and half early to get a seat but the foreigners section makes this completely unnecessary.
-Although the area was full by the start of the ceremony we could have rocked up 10 minutes before and still found a spot between the families waving flags and groups of teenagers taking selfies of anything and everything.
+Although the area was full by the start of the ceremony we could have rocked up 10 minutes before the Wagah border ceremony and still found a spot between the families waving flags and groups of teenagers taking selfies of anything and everything.

 Crowds of around 10,000 gathered around us in the stadium seating on the Indian side of the Wagah border.
 To our right, our first views of Pakistan consisted of a more subdued crowd, some official looking people and a couple of tour groups.
 At around 4pm the real action kicked off and we prepared ourselves for the world’s most obscure border closing ceremony.